Your First Policy

 Step 5: Bind the Policy to an Integration

-Policies are only evaluated when they are bound to an integration.
-Policy bindings control exactly which policies apply to which integration endpoints.
+In the binding step of the wizard, connect your policy to an integration.
+Policies are only evaluated when they are bound to an integration -- this controls exactly which policies apply to which endpoints.

 When an evaluation request arrives via that integration's API key, all bound policies are automatically evaluated against the input.
 You can bind multiple policies to a single integration, and bind a single policy to multiple integrations.